sopwithcamel110/sopwithcamel110/README.md

 I am most proud of the two games I developed in Unity C#, Purge of the Undead and I Gotta Escape.
 The first is a 3D Open World shooter game, and the second is an infinite generation platformer using custom assets.

 ## What am I currently working on?
 I'm currently studying data structures and sorting algorithms to better my understanding of foundational programming concepts.
+I would like to sharpen my JS skills by creating an interactive API to showcase this knowledge in the future.

 ## Contact Me
 You can reach me at [donovandevise@gmail.com](mailto:donovandevise@gmail.com)